apache/openwhisk-deploy-kube/README.md

 You can use the command `helm status owdev -n openwhisk` to get a summary of the various Kubernetes artifacts that make up your OpenWhisk deployment.
-Once the `install-packages` Pod is in the `Completed` state, your OpenWhisk deployment is ready to be used.
+Once the pod name containing the word `install-packages` is in the `Completed` state, your OpenWhisk deployment is ready to be used.

+**NOTE:** You can check the status of the pod by running the following command `kubectl get pods -n openwhisk --watch`.

 ## Configure the wsk CLI